 Brut is a tiny restaurant and natural wine bar serving sustainably produced, premium ingredients and dishes defined by philosophy of authenticity and creativity.
-Brut’s flavors come from a mix of Hong Kongese, French and Spanish cultural influences, a fusion perfectly representative of Hong Kong's multiculturalism.
+Brut’s flavors come from a mix of Hong Kong, French and Spanish cultural influences - a fusion perfectly representative of Hong Kong's multiculturalism.

 Designed by KAMP.studio to reflect the Brut philosophy, every detail of the restaurant was custom crafted to create an atmosphere that answers the complex brief of 'at once luxurious and authentic, local and international, intimate and contemporary, raw and sophisticated'.

 Furniture, lighting and menu details were designed bespoke and crafted in walnut, brass, suede and green marble.

 Concrete walls with scribbled instructions for the cladding of the previous occupants are left exposed to help connect the restaurant with it’s context.